rsthn/rose-ext-sentinel/README.md

 When successful, opens a session and loads the `user` field with the data of the user that has been authenticated.

+#### `sentinel::login:manual` data:object

+Initializes a session and loads the specified data object into the `user` session field, effectively creating (manually) an authenticated session.
+If the data does not exist in the database, use only the `auth-required` and `logout` functions for access control, all others will fail.

 #### `sentinel::authorize` token:string [persistent:bool=false]

 First checks that `authBearer` is set to true (enabled) in the Sentinel configuration, when disabled fails with `Wind::ERR_BEARER_DISABLED` and sets the `error` field to "strings.@messages.err_bearer_disabled".